16 min read

 If someone is linking to your competitors, they're likely to link to your site as well, so research their backlink profile for inspiration

-To do this, leverage your SEO software.
+To do this, leverage your SEO link building software.

 In Ahrefs, use the Backlinks report.